New Jersey Car Insurance Minimums 2026: What the 35/70/25 Requirement Means for You

 The Short Answer: Yes, If You Can

 The 35/70/25 minimums are a meaningful step up from where NJ was, but they're still not enough coverage for a serious accident.
-Consider this: a multi-car pileup on the Garden State Parkway or the NJ Turnpike involving multiple injuries could easily generate claims well above $70,000 per accident.
-If your limits are exhausted, you pay the rest.
+Consider this: a multi-car pileup on the Garden State Parkway involving multiple injuries could easily generate claims well above $70,000 per accident.
+The national average bodily injury claim hit $28,278 in 2024 — and severe injuries can easily run into the hundreds of thousands.
+Find out more about whether state minimum coverage is truly enough for real-world protection.

 Most insurance professionals recommend New Jersey drivers carry at minimum: